foobnix/LibreraReader/docs/wiki/faq/installation-and-configuration-of-tts/index.md

 * Click on the icon the "voice playback of the text"
 * In the TTS settings, select the "i" icon
 * Select Google Text-to-Speech voice synthesizer from the drop-down menu.
 You will go to Google Market, in the section of voice synthesizer installation.
 Click "install" Google Text-to-Speech voice synthesizer
-* After installation, go back to the TTS Librera settings.
+* After installation, go back to the TTS settings Librera.

 ||||
 |-|-|-|